Agroforestry Impact on Biodiversity in Kenya’s Lake Victoria Region

 Implementation

-We detected 128 species across 67 sites within Forest Garden agroforestry plots around Homa Bay, Kenya.
-The most commonly detected species were the village weaver, common bulbul and white-browed robin-chat.
-One of the detected species, the grey crowned crane, is classified as Endangered (IUCN RedList).
-Several additional species, like the woodland kingfisher, are also prioritized for conservation in inter-continental action plans.
-Our comprehensive analyses consistently show that sites that have been in FGP the longest have a positive influence on bird diversity.
-Specifically, we found higher acoustic space use in FGP sites of 2 - 3 years compared to year 0 sites; this difference was attributed primarily to higher bird call activity.
-Moreover, we found a significantly greater likelihood of bird species occurrence in FGP sites of 1 - 3 compared to year 0 sites.
-Sites in FGP for 1 to 3 years had a higher number of species compared to year 0 sites.
+Our comprehensive analyses consistently show that sites in FGP have the longest positive influence on bird diversity.
+Specifically, we found higher acoustic space use at FGP sites of 2-3 years compared to year 0 sites; this difference was attributed primarily to greater bird call activity.
+Moreover, we found a significantly greater likelihood of bird species occurrence at FGP sites 1-3 than at year 0 sites.
+Sites in FGP for 1 to 3 years had more species than year 0 sites.
 Our models also identified canopy height and proximity to Lake Victoria as significant influences on bird occurrence.
-This study has unveiled important insights into bird species’ presence and distribution in agroforestry sites of western Kenya.
+This study has unveiled important insights into the presence and distribution of bird species in agroforestry sites in western Kenya.
 Our results underscore the positive impact of Forest Gardens on avian biodiversity, providing compelling evidence for its effectiveness in enhancing habitat quality and species richness.
 Our results offer valuable guidance for conservation efforts and restoration planning, contributing to the preservation of the region's unique biodiversity.